MSRConnections/Azure-training-course/Content/On-Demand High Throughput and High Performance Computing in Azure/SLURM Linux Cluster HOL/SLURM Linux Cluster HOL.md

 Say you are working on a High Performance Computing (HPC) experiment and if you create and maintain the resources in a template you can easily share the complete configuration of your environment with colleagues along with the data.
 Now it's easier than ever for others to spin up the environment, which means more time researching and less time configuring.
 To learn more about Azure Resource Manager templates you can read the [documentation](https://azure.microsoft.com/en-us/documentation/articles/resource-group-template-deploy/).

-For this lab we are going to use a deployment template built by the Azure team.
+For this lab you are going to use a deployment template built by the Azure team.
 You can easily find many excellent templates at the [offical repository](http://azure.microsoft.com/en-us/documentation/templates/) and at the Quickstart templates [GitHub repository](https://github.com/Azure/azure-quickstart-templates).
 Most people use the GitHub location because it is updated faster and a great way to browse the changes made to the templates.

 The template you are going to use, which you can [view here](https://github.com/Azure/azure-quickstart-templates/tree/master/slurm), does the following automatic steps:
 - Creates the storage account to contain the virtual machines